aquariumbio/aquarium/docs/_docs/protocol_developer/table.md

 ![Standalone table example]({{ site.baseurl }}{% link _docs/protocol_developer/images/table_images/10_standalone_table.png %})

-There is another, perhaps simpler way to make standalone `Tables` in protocols, which relies on a special aspect of the `table` `show` block flag.
+There is another, perhaps simpler way to make standalone `Tables` in protocols, which relies on a special aspect of the `table` `ShowBlock` flag.
 As mentioned before, `table` will accept a `Table` object to display, but not yet mentioned is that it can also accept an ordinary 2d array to display.

 With this in mind, we could display a similar table as above (but without the headers) by just doing